joelrivard/article/PointTo3D.md

   4. Double click on the **v.surf.idw - surface interpolation by...** The IDW in this particular case refers to the interpolation method of Inverse-Distance Weighted.
 This method essentially gives less weight to known points that are furthest when trying to interpolate the values between the points.

-  5. Fill in the information as displayed in the image below to save the interpolated file as a tif file.
+  5. Fill in the information as displayed in the image below to save the interpolated file as a tif image file.
 Click **Run** and let the algorithm run.
 Once complete the output will be added to the Layers Panel.

   ![image6](images/interpolation_settings.png "settings for interpolation")